coinevo/documents/docs/es/commands/README.md

 ### getsubsidy [nTarget]

 Returns subsidy (block reward) for the specified block height.
-Here we see the first block which will have a block reward of 2.0 QTUM.
+Here we see the first block which will have a block reward of 2.0 EVO.

 ```
 getsubsidy 990501